prestonharberts/fedora-40-configuration/docs/extensions.md

 sudo dnf install gnome-extensions-app
 ```

+Run `gsettings set org.gnome.shell disable-extension-version-validation true` so incompatible extensions will run with the current GNOME version.

+Choose `(light-top-bar)` settings if you want to keep the top bar visible.
+Choose `(invisible-top-bar)` if you want to hide the top bar.

 Change the following settings for the Built-In extensions:

 - Background Logo: Off
-- Pomodoro: On
+- (light-top-bar) Pomodoro: On

-Run `gsettings set org.gnome.shell disable-extension-version-validation true` so incompatible extensions will run with the current GNOME version.
-Visit https://extensions.gnome.org, and install the following extensions while changing their settings, as well:
+ Visit https://extensions.gnome.org, and install the following extensions while changing their settings, as well.

 - AATWS - Advanced Alt-Tab Window Switcher by GdH
   - Common